 I think it’s super important and revelatory to use everything at our disposal to study and understand the natural world.

-You are part of an elite group of naturalists and writers, who have, in your lifetime, contributed to meaningful advancements in how science regards the complexity of animal life.
-You’ve written about how animals dream, how they love, animal consciousness, animal socialization; behaviors sometimes written off as “anthropomorphizing” or “unscientifically sentimental.“ What has it been like to help pioneer a new way of thinking about animals, and to have personally confronted, and dismantled, some long held notions about animals (as unfeeling, unthinking automatons)?
+You are part of a group of naturalists and writers, who have, in your lifetime, contributed to meaningful advancements in how science regards the complexity of animal life.
+You’ve written about how animals dream, how they love, animal consciousness, animal socialization—behaviors sometimes written off as “anthropomorphizing” or “sentimental.“ What has it been like to have helped personally dismantle some long held notions about animals?

 Well, I think that every child knows it.
 It’s something we’re kind of almost born knowing, and we just get these lies shoved down our throats.
 But, you know, pets, even if you have a goldfish, are kind of the “gateway drug” that help you see the truth.
 And when I say even if you have a goldfish is just because goldfish are not as closely related to us as dogs.
 All mammals share 90% of our human genetic material.
 And fish less so.
 But still, we are more like a fish than just about anything else.

 There’s a wonderful book by Neal Shubin called Your Inner Fish, which shows that our body plan is basically the fish body plan.
 But it’s out of water and, you know, because we are made from essentially from fish, that’s why we get hiccups, I mean, so much of our anatomy is explained by the fact that we’re basically made up out of a fish!

 I think that there was a big segment of the world that was very hungry to hear what they already knew was true.
 That animals love their lives, that animals think, feel, and know, that they have memories, and the degree to which this is true, that science is now showing us, is just startling.